irmen/Tale/docs/source/index.rst

 - stories can define their own commands or override existing commands
 - a lock/unlock/open/close door mechanism is provided with internal door codes to match keys (or key-like objects) against.
 - action and event notification mechanism: objects are notified when things happen (such as the player entering a room, or someone saying a line of text) and can react on that.
-- hint and story-recap system that can adapt dynamically to the progress of the story.
 - contains a simple virtual file system to provide easy resource loading / datafile storage.
 - provides a simple pubsub/event signaling mechanism
 - crashes are reported as detailed tracebacks showing local variable values per frame, to ease error reporting and debugging